The science behind positive reinforcement for dogs

 What are the problems with reward-based training?

-The biggest problem with positive reinforcement training is that it requires empathy and patience from the person doing the training.
+The biggest problem with positive reinforcement for dogs is that it requires empathy and patience from the person doing the training.
 Unless the dog (or cat, or horse, or any animal) shows the behavior, they should not be rewarded.

 This means it can take some time for the correct behavior to be shown (patience), and when the dog isn’t showing the behavior, the trainer needs to take a step back and try to work out why (empathy).